go101/immutable-value-proposal/README.md

 1. many inefficiencies caused by lacking of immutable and read-only values.

 Detailed rationales are listed in [at the end of this proposal](#rationales).
-The rationales page also lists some solutions for the drawbacks mentioned by Russ.
+Some solutions for the drawbacks mentioned by Russ are also listed there.

 Basically, this proposal can be viewed as a combination of [issue#6386](https://github.com/golang/go/issues/6386)